 Ziplines are fun, no question about it, but they are also inherently dangerous.
 Without proper precautions and safety equipment, a zipline can be the cause of serious injuries.
+Our San Diego zipline injury lawyers can help victims seek recourse when this happens.

 According to a recent study reported in NBC News, ziplines are becoming more popular in California and throughout the country.
 In 2001 there were only a dozen commercial zipline operators in the United States, but today there are over 15,000.
 As one would expect, with more ziplining come more zipline accidents, and thus more injuries.
 The study revealed that zipline injuries rose by about 50% from 2009 to 2012, and if you Googled “zipline injury” today you would find several recent stories.